-Soquet didn’t built an enormous amount of rollercoasters and that’s a good thing.
-Most Soquet rides I’ve ridden so far are painful, shaky and uncomfortable.
+Soquet didn’t built an enormous amount of roller coasters and that’s a good thing.
+Most Soquet coasters I’ve ridden so far are painful, shaky and uncomfortable.
 That’s why I’m a little anxious about our ride on Tornado…

 But I have to admit: the actual experience isn’t that bad.
 Tornado isn’t the most amazing coaster on Earth, but it’s a lot smoother than expected.

 If you’re looking for a unique Soquet experience, you should consider riding in the last carriage.
-One row of seats is turned backwards, which may certainly add some excitement to this strange rollercoaster.
-As you can see in the picture below, the backwards ride is approved by my boyfriend.
+One row of seats is turned backwards, which may certainly add some excitement to this strange roller coaster.
+As you can see in the picture below, the backwards ride is approved by Steven.

 Most rides at Legendia just seem like they belong on a funfair.
 This swinging flat ride is one of them.

-Legendia is already making preparations for a new ride in 2020.
+Legendia is already making preparations for a new rapid river in 2020.
 But you’re probably more interested in that coaster in the background, aren’t you?